 The Baccalaureate School for Global Education ranks first out of 1,438 New York public middle schools.
 In 2018, BSGE ranked better than 99.9% of middle schools in New York, with a calculated average standard score of 99.64.
 The school promotes intellectual and social development through the International Baccalaureate framework.

 PS 122 Mamie Fay

-Ranked second among NYC middle schools, with a calculated average standard score of 99.56, PS 122 Mamie Fay is a large neighborhood school with a sought-after middle school program, The Academy.
-At the Academy, 6th grade students take the equivalent of a year and a half of math and science; 7th grade students learn algebra; and 8th grade students take the Regents Algebra exam.
+Ranked second among NYC middle schools with a calculated average standard score of 99.56, PS 122 Mamie Fay is a large neighborhood school with a sought after middle school program, The Academy.
+With The Academy, 6th grade students take the equivalent of a year and a half of math and science; 7th grade students learn algebra; and 8th grade students take the Regents Algebra exam.

 The 30th Avenue School

 Also called Q300, The 30th Avenue School is a public school for gifted and talented children in New York City.
 In 2018, the school ranked better than 99.8% of middle schools in New York, with a calculated average standard score of 99.44.
 Q300 is known for being a progressive citywide G&T (gifted and talented) school that promotes the core values of inclusion, inquiry, and responsibility.

 Queens High School for the Sciences at York College